Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 name: STR, // object name,
 key: KEY // symmetric directory key
 owner: STR, // public key of the owner of that VOLUME
-url: STR // URL to the metadata file that contains information about the folder },
+url: URL // URL to the metadata file that contains information about the folder },
 ```